hageyahhoo/Agile2020/Agile2020.md

 Currently, we have been trying and investigating the following ideas for further improvements.

 ⭐️
+The first one is experimenting "Design Sprint" [21] for solving complex technical problems at a brownfield product.
+We have been working with one product development team which develops and operates mature product.
+There are lots of problems, ideas to solve them, and huge confusion.
+To clarify each problem, prioritize each idea, and experiment whether the idea is valuable or not, we started utilizing an idea named Design Sprint.
+We try new ideas within 1-week cycle.
+We gather feedbacks and decide whether to proceed the idea or switch to other one within this short cycle.
+We continue this inspection and adaptation approach until solving problems.
+Currently, this team is adapting to Testcontainers [22] and "Testable and Disposable Infrastructure" with this approach.

+⭐️
-The first one is building "Testable and Disposable Infrastructure".
+The second one is building "Testable and Disposable Infrastructure".
 Currently, we don't have enough production-like test environments.
 It makes us hard to test enough to detect bugs and reproduce outages quickly without fear for operation miss and misconfiguration.
 It becomes a huge barrier for testing.
 Therefore, we have been trying to build production-like test environments with Container and its orchestration mechanism with Docker and Kubernetes for making testing easier without fear.
 We are aiming to provide immutable and disposable containers, and a way of building their relationships easily.
 We named this idea and mechanism as "Testable and Disposable Infrastructure".
-As a preparation, we are adapting to Testcontainers [21] for testing persistence layer like RDBMS and NoSQL.
+As a preparation, we are adapting to Testcontainers for testing persistence layer like RDBMS and NoSQL.

-⭐️
+⭐️"Guild" [23] to scale out our activities more
-The second one is to organize ideas, terminology, and techniques of Test Automation.
+The third one is to scale out our activities more.

 There are lots of confusion about the difference among Unit Testing, Integration Testing, API Testing, End-to-end Testing, and so on.
 It is more than Microservices.
 Therefore, we started summing up these points as a guideline and reference implementations.
 We clarified how to distinguish Test Levels and design each test as a guideline.
 Additionally, we implemented and shared reference implementations of them company-wide.
 Moreover, we held Hackathon events for teaching Karate.
 At the first event, attendees could implement tests for their product's APIs within 2 hours.

-⭐️
-The last one is experimenting "Design Sprint" [22] for solving complex technical problems at a brownfield product.
-We have been working with one product development team which develops and operates mature product.
-There are lots of problems, ideas to solve them, and huge confusion.
-To clarify each problem, prioritize each idea, and experiment whether the idea is valuable or not, we started utilizing an idea named Design Sprint.
-We try new ideas within 1-week cycle.
-We gather feedbacks and decide whether to proceed the idea or switch to other one within this short cycle.
-We continue this inspection and adaptation approach until solving problems.
-Currently, this team is adapting to Testcontainers and "Testable and Disposable Infrastructure" with this approach.
 <br />
 <br />
 <br />